tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 * **Usage**:
     * Contains a full proposed block.
-        * The parameters and types of `RequestProcessProposal` are the same as `RequestFinalizeBlock`.
+        * The parameters and types of `RequestProcessProposal` are the same as `RequestPrepareProposal` and `RequestFinalizeBlock`.
         * In "same-block execution" mode, the Application will fully execute the block as though it was handling `RequestFinalizeBlock`.
           However, any resulting state changes must be kept as _canditade state_, and the Application should be ready to backtrack/discard it in case the decided block is different.
+    * The header contains the height, timestamp, and more - it exactly matches the Tendermint block header.
-    * If `ResponseProcessProposal.accept` is false, Tendermint should assume the proposal received is not valid.
+    * If `ResponseProcessProposal.accept` is _false_, Tendermint assumes the proposal received is not valid.
     * The implementation of `ProcessProposal` MUST be deterministic.
 Moreover, the value of `ResponseProcessProposal.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestProcessProposal`, and the last committed Application state (see [Properties](#properties) section below).
-    * Moreover, application implementors SHOULD always set `ResponseProcessProposal.accept` to _true_ unless they _really_ know what the potential liveness implications of returning _false_ are.
+    * Moreover, application implementors SHOULD always set `ResponseProcessProposal.accept` to _true_, unless they _really_ know what the potential liveness implications of returning _false_ are.

 >**TODO**: should `ResponseProcessProposal.accept` be of type `Result` rather than `bool`? (so we are able to extend the possible values in the future?)